omeka/omeka-s-enduser/Users.md

 To view the name, email, and role of a user, click on the username.
 To quickly view this information without leaving the page, click on the … button to the left of the role.

 To edit a user’s information, change their password, or access API keys, click the edit icon (pencil) to the left of their role.
 The Edit User page has three tabs: one for information, one for the password, and one for API keys.

+## Delete a User
+On the User page of the administrative dashboard, click the trash can icon in the user’s row, to the left of their role information, to delete the user.
+Confirm the deletion in the dialog box which will appear on the right of the screen.